1House Global API Documentation

 Authentication Layers

-The 1HOUSE API uses a two-layer authentication system:
+The 1House Global API uses a two-layer authentication system:

 Layer 1: API Key (Platform Level)